Everything you need to know about applying for the new Saudi Arabia electronic tourist visa.

 I haven’t been able to confirm what the tourist visa will cost if applied for at an embassy, but I would imagine that it’ll be similar to the e-visa cost.

-Good news – the visa has a pretty great validity period.
-The tourist visa is valid for 1-year from its date of issue, and has a period of stay of up to 180 days, on the condition of 90 days maximum per entry.
+Good news – the tourist visa has a pretty great validity period.
+The e-visa is valid for 1-year from its date of issue, and has a period of stay of up to 180 days, on the condition of 90 days maximum per entry.

 For most tourists, I think that this should be plenty of time to travel all around Saudi Arabia 🙂